tmaretteKTH/nerf_wasp/README.md

    actual_tags = [token["tag"] if token["tag"] != "-" else "O" for token in sent]  # Replace "-" with "O"
    ```
 - Step4.
 Enjoy doing multilingual NER in a federated setup, with a wide variety of languages!

+## 7. Acknowledgements
+This project was partially supported by the Wallenberg AI, Autonomous Systems and Software Program funded by Knut and Alice Wallenberg Foundation to fufill the requirements to pass the WASP Graduate School Course Scalable Data Science and Distributed Machine Learning - ScaDaMaLe-WASP-UU-2024 at https://lamastex.github.io/ScaDaMaLe.
+Computing infrastructure for learning was supported by Databricks Inc.'s Community Edition.
+The course was Industrially sponsored by Jim Dowling of Logical Clocks AB, Stockholm, Sweden, Reza Zadeh of Matroid Inc., Palo Alto, California, USA, and Andreas Hellander & Salman Toor of Scaleout Systems AB, Uppsala, Sweden.

+The computations was enabled by resources provided by Chalmers e-Commons at Chalmers.